Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 Every custom widget should be added into all three module collections: `declarations`, `exports` and `entryComponents`.

-If you decided storing custom widgets in a separate dedicated module (and optionally as separate redistributable library) don't forget importing it into your main application one:
+If you decided to store custom widgets in a separate dedicated module (and optionally as separate redistributable library) don't forget to import it into your main application one:

 ```ts
 @NgModule({